-Welcome to the City of Lynden’s Public Works Department.
+Welcome to the City of Lynden's Public Works Department.
 Our overall goal is to provide and maintain the infrastructure of the City of Lynden and to protect the health and welfare of the Lynden residents, businesses and visitors.
-The Public Works Department has several divisions we would like to introduce you to.
+The Public Works Department has several divisions:

-Administration – Our administration staff provide leadership and support through planning, developing, training and coordinating the functions of the entire Public Works Department.
-The Administration staff works with various government agencies to obtain federal and state funding, we monitor federal and state legislation, insure fiscal responsibility within the entire department, prepare contracts and project specifications, provide project management and oversight, and work closely with the City Council developing the Lynden Municipal Code and planning for Lynden’s vibrant future.
+Our administration staff provide leadership and support through planning, developing, training and coordinating the functions of the Public Works Department.
+The Administration staff works with various government agencies to obtain federal and state funding, monitors federal and state legislation, insures fiscal responsibility within the entire department, prepares contracts and project specifications, provides project management and oversight, and works closely with City Council to develop the Lynden Municipal Code and to plan for Lynden's vibrant future.

-Streets/Water Distribution System/Sewer Collection System – You will frequently see our Systems personnel around town repairing potholes and sidewalks, sweeping streets, repairing/replacing water meters and fire hydrants, maintaining water and sewer lines, cleaning storm drains, maintaining traffic signs, and following up on the many requests from Lynden’s citizens – just to name a few activities this dedicated and hardworking division is responsible for.
+You will frequently see our Systems personnel around town repairing potholes and sidewalks, sweeping streets, repairing/replacing water meters and fire hydrants, maintaining water and sewer lines, cleaning storm drains, maintaining traffic signs, and following up on the many requests from Lynden's citizens.
 Citizen requests may be placed during regular work hours at 360-354-3446.

 The Systems staff is also on-call 24-7 for emergencies such as a broken water line, a sewer backup or hazardous street conditions.
 They can be reached after hours by calling 360-815-5755.

-Water/Wastewater Plants and Compost Facility – The water plant staff in this division provides for the efficient, environmentally sound and safe management of water quality and quantity provided to Lynden and its service area.
-Water is withdrawn from the Nooksack River and pumped to the water treatment plant where it is treated to a high quality that meets or exceeds all federal and state requirements before being distributed to you!
+The water plant staff provides for the efficient, environmentally sound and safe management of water quality and quantity provided to Lynden and its service area.
+Water is withdrawn from the Nooksack River and pumped to the water treatment plant where it is treated to a high quality that meets or exceeds all federal and state requirements before being distributed to you.